Advertisement

 Pena Palace in Sintra

 Visit the stunningly colorful Palacio da Pena, a fairytale castle situated on one of the highest peaks.
-Built in 1854, this Romanticist castle offers exceptional views if the weather permits.

 Spend some time exploring its architecture and landscape.
 Its surrounding park is just as beautiful, full of mysterious and magical gardens.